valentineRutto/BlocksProcsLambda/README.md

 # BlocksProcsLambda
-practise examples working with  blocks procs and lambda
+practise examples of application  of blocks procs and lambda